Megalithic Temples of Malta: Dates

 Charcoal found on site at Skorba was crucial in dating the Maltese Temple phases.

-The temples were the result of several phases of construction from 5000 to 2200 BC.
+The temples were the result of several phases of construction from 5200 to 2500 BC.
 There is evidence of human activity in the islands since the Early Neolithic Period (c.
-5900 BC), attested by pottery sherds, evidence of fires, and bones.
+6500 BC), attested by stone tools, evidence of fires, and bones.
 The dating and understanding of the various phases of activity in the temples is not easy.
 The main problem found is that the sites themselves are evolutionary in nature, in that each successive temple brought with it further refinement to architectural development.

 Furthermore, in some cases, later Bronze Age peoples built their own sites over the Neolithic temples, thus adding an element of confusion to early researchers who did not have modern dating technology.
 Sir Temi Żammit, an eminent Maltese archaeologist of the late nineteenth century, had dated the Neolithic temples to 2800 BC and the Tarxien Bronze Age culture to 2000 BC.
 These dates were considered "considerably too high" by scholars, who proposed a reduction of half a millennium each.
 However, radiocarbon testing favoured Żammit's dating.
 A theory that the temple art was connected with an Aegean-derived culture collapsed with this proof of the temples' elder origins.